Key Takeaways

 1. Use a Metal Backup (Not Just Paper)

 Paper can burn, fade, tear, or get damaged by water.
-It’s fine for temporary use, but it won’t survive disasters.
-Instead, use a metal wallet, a steel or titanium plate where you engrave or stamp your seed phrase.
+It is fine for temporary use, but it will not survive disasters.
+Instead, use a metal backup: a steel or titanium plate where you engrave or stamp your seed phrase.

 Metal backups are fire-resistant, waterproof, and can last a lifetime.
 Products like Cryptosteel or Billfodl are designed for this purpose and are trusted by many in the crypto community.